Land reclamation in Hong Kong

-Land reclamation (grey area) in Hong Kong.
-Note that most of the urban area (shown in pink in the map below) of Hong Kong is on the reclaimed land.
+Land reclamation (grey areas) in Hong Kong.
+Note that most of the urban areas (shown in pink in the map below) of Hong Kong are located on reclaimed land.

-The reclamation of land from the ocean has long been used in mountainous Hong Kong to expand the limited supply of usable land with a total of around 60 square kilometres of land created by 1996.
+The land reclamation from the ocean has long been used in mountainous Hong Kong to expand the limited supply of usable land in the territory.
 The first reclamations can be traced back to the early Western Han dynasty (206 BC – 9 AD), when beaches were turned into fields for salt production.
 Major land reclamation projects have been conducted since the mid-19th century.
+By 2016, a total of 69.54 square kilometres (around 26.85 square miles) of land had been created through the process, approximately 7% of total land area.
+However, the scale of land reclamation has dropped in past years, amidst increasing concerns of private land developers controlling land supply in an already space-starved city.

 Projects

 Bonham Strand (1842–1952)

-In 1851, a fire broke out on the North side of Queen's Road Central, burning down many buildings on the coast.
-To treat the large amount of rubble that resulted from the fire, the Government decided to clear it by submerging it into Victoria Harbour and reclaiming land.
-In 1852, this was complete, and the new road was named Bonham Strand after Sir George Bonham, 3rd Governor of Hong Kong.
+In 1851, a fire broke out on the north side of Queen's Road Central, burning down many buildings along the coast.
+To clear the large amount of rubble which resulted from the fire, the Government decided to submerge it into Victoria Harbour, and reclaim the land along the shoreline to create a new road.
+Land reclamation works were completed in 1852, and the new road was named Bonham Strand after Sir George Bonham, 3rd Governor of Hong Kong.